TheRobertLing/TheRobertLing/README.md

 - 👋 Hi, I’m @TheRobertLing, thought Robert Ling is just an alias that a friend gave me.
 - 👀 I’m interested in ... not much really.
 I live a pretty boring life outside of university and work.
-- 🌱 I’m currently learning Vue.js and Express.js
+- 🌱 I’m currently learning Vue.js and Express.js.
+Though I'm thinking of switching to Java for a backend.
+Java is a pretty neat language
 - 💞️ I’m looking to collaborate on ... not much at this point really.
 - 📫 How to reach me: lingrobert929@gmail.com
 - 😄 Pronouns: He/Him